Tavern on Kruse

 Planning Your Visit

 Tavern on Kruse is located at 4835 Meadows Rd, Suite 133, Lake Oswego, OR 97035, within the Kruse Way commercial corridor.
 The area is car-accessible from central Lake Oswego and from the I-5 and Highway 217 corridors that link the suburb to Portland proper.
-Given the absence of publicly confirmed hours or reservation details, visitors should verify current operating times before arrival.
-The Kruse Way strip is leading approached as a local's destination rather than a drop-in on a passing itinerary; the format rewards those who come with some familiarity or at least with a direct confirmation that the venue is open and ready.
+The Kruse Way strip is best approached as a local's destination rather than a drop-in on a passing itinerary.

 A Tight Comparison